NikosAlexandris/rekx/docs/how_to/chunking_parameterisation.md

-# Rechunking parameterisation
+# Chunking parameterisation

 ## Combining parameters

-Identifying the appropriate configuration for data stored in NetCDF files, involves systematic experimentation with various structural parameters.
+Identifying the _appropriate_ configuration for data stored in NetCDF files, involves systematic experimentation with various structural parameters.
 The `rechunk-generator` command
 varies structural data parameters and options for NetCDF files